1. The US: we failed the first battle. Can we win the war?

 Personally, when I look back at 2022, the first thing comes to my mind is the lessons learned.
 Not the revenue recorded.
 Not the profit earned.

 In fact, lessons do not come easily, or quickly.
-We have learned our best during the turbulent time.
-Couldn’t forget the failures have given us many things to be stronger.
+We learn our best during the turbulent time.
 To name a few:

 - People management: within 2022, there were changes at several key positions: 2 times with the PMTL role, 2 times with the MKT TL role, and 1 time with the Sales TL role.
 Not mentioning multiple changes at staff level.

 - Sales & MKT investment: H2-2022 was the second period that we experience a loss from Sales & MKT activities.
 The lost in H2 was even bigger than from H1.